Arizona Cardinals-Washington Commanders injury report

 The Arizona Cardinals and Washington Commanders enter their 2023 opener with each team’s top receiver, Marquise “Hollywood” Brown and Terry McLaurin, respectively on the injury report.

-Brown was limited with a hamstring injury, while McLaurin has a toe issue limiting him.
+Brown was limited with a hamstring injury while McLaurin was a full participant on Thursday with a toe issue.

-Arizona offensive tackle Kelvin Beachum (hand) and tight end Zach Ertz (knee) were also limited.
-Pass-rusher Dennis Gardeck is listed as a full participant (knee).
+Arizona offensive tackle Kelvin Beachum (hand) did not practice while tight end Zach Ertz (knee) was also limited.
+Pass-rusher Dennis Gardeck is listed as a full participant (knee) for the second straight day.

-For Washington, McLaurin and pass rusher Chase Young were spotted in pads at practice Wednesday, according to team reporter Zach Selby.
-They were both limited.
+For Washington, pass rusher Chase Young was spotted in pads at practice Wednesday, according to team reporter Zach Selby.
+He remains limited.
 Young has been recovering from a stinger suffered in the first preseason game.

 Commanders receiver Dax Milne (groin) did not participate, while cornerback Benjamin St-Juste was full-go (ankle).